 Alpha and Omega

-All Hum Sit professors and students are divided into two teams: Alpha and Omega.The course organization, grading, and policies are the same for both teams, but the syllabi will be different.
-However, there are always some texts in common (such as Homer's Iliad this year) and the fall focus is always on Antiquity, drawing from Hebrew, Greek, Latin, early Christian and Islamic texts.
+All Human Sit professors and students are divided into two teams: Alpha and Omega.The course organization, grading, and policies are the same for both teams, but the syllabi will be different.
+However, there are always some texts in common and the fall focus is always on Antiquity, drawing from Hebrew, Greek, Latin, early Christian, and Islamic texts.
 The team organization continues into the spring, though the focus will be on Modernity.

 Please note the following locations for your plenary lecture class (Mon-Wed-Fri)

-This site not only supports the course, but also serves as a gateway to the Honors Community.
-You will find a Survival Kit, which includes study aids, writing resources, tips from faculty and students, and information on the oral final examination.
+We have put some useful information here to help guide you through the course.
+You will find a Survival Kit, which includes writing resources, tips from faculty and students, and information on the oral final examination.
 The Policies and Notices page will orient you to the rules and guidelines followed in the course.
-The Schedule and Events page will inform you about lecture and examination schedules, but also about events tied to the course in some way.